 Electricity Resources Program

 The Electricity Resources Program is made up of four renewable energy projects, including: ecoENERGY for Renewable Power, Smart Grid, Emerging Renewables, and the Clean Energy for Rural and Remote Communities.
 These projects help to reduce Canada’s green house gas emissions and encourage sustainable growth in the electricity sector by providing communities with job opportunities, skills and training.
 The program collects, disaggregates and tracks data for renewable energy projects in remote areas, by rural and remote community (region), Indigenous ownership and participation.
 This includes measuring the percentage of projects and the number of capacity building initiatives led by or partnered with Indigenous groups or communities.
-The number of capacity building initiatives is also disaggregated by the participationof women and youth.
-Similarly, the program also collects and disaggregates data on the number of capacity building initiatives that target women and youth.
-With this information, the program is able to undertake analyses on the basis of region (rural and remote communities), Indigenous status (participation, leadership or ownership), gender and age (participation of women and youth in capacity building initiatives).
+The number of capacity building initiatives is also disaggregated by the participation of women and youth.
+With this information, the program will continue to be able to undertake analyses on the basis of region (rural and remote communities), Indigenous status (participation, leadership or ownership), gender and age (participation of women and youth in capacity building initiatives).

 Indigenous Partnerships Office – West (IPO-West)